lequant40/portfolio_allocation_js/README.md

   Discovered by [David Varadi](https://cssanalytics.wordpress.com/) and formally studied by Benjamin J. Gillen in the research paper [Subset Optimization for Asset Allocation](https://authors.library.caltech.edu/79336/), the RSO-MVO portfolio combines the usage of a [random subspace method](https://en.wikipedia.org/wiki/Random_subspace_method) with a mean-variance optimization method.

 - Minimum tracking error portfolio, a.k.a. index tracking portfolio
-  The index tracking portfolio aims at replicating the performances of a given stock market index, or more generally of a given benchmark, with a limited number of its constituents.
+  The index tracking portfolio aims at replicating the performances of a given stock market index, or more generally of a given benchmark, with a limited number of its constituents thanks to cardinality constraints.

 - Best constantly rebalanced portfolio (BCRP)
   The BCRP portfolio is a portfolio determined in hindsight to benchmark the performances of online portfolio selection algorithms.